Huang Longshi: Biography

 Huang Longshi was said to be born around Shunzhi 8 or 11 during the Qing Dynasty (1651/1654).
 He was said to have died in his forties, but the exact date is unknown.
 Huang was born in Jiangyan near Taixian in China.
 His family was poor and he found that he could neglect his studies.
 However, he did not stop studying go, and soon become a strong enough player to earn money for his family.

+As a child, Huang is said to have watched a prince agonize for hours over a critical position before finding the winning move; surprised at Huang's evident understanding of the game from having observed so many matches by strong players, the prince, delighted, gave the boy his own collection of go books to study from.
 By the time Huang was 16, he was the guoshou (national champion).
 He played a match with Sheng Dayou who was one of the strongest players of the older generation of champions.
 Huang pulled off a stunning 7 game victory in the match.
 He would continue defeating many top players, and would be praised by the go world.

 Many people would now refer to him as Longshi, the Prodigy instead of his actual name.
 There is an excerpt about this in Seeing off Huang the Prodigy by Du Jun.
 It contained the following;

-"Huang Qiu, the Prodigy, of Taizhou was known for being good at go at the age of 11.
-When he played go he excelled as of the first rank [i.e. two stones to a guoshou].
-In the cyclic year Jiachen 1664 I visited Jiangdu and the Prodigy's father brought the boy to have an audience with me.
-He was wearing a black pongee silk short robe but was a mere toddler.
-Seeing this, I laughed.
-They left but five years later I was on a visit to Taixing when Huang's father again came to have an audience with me.
-By then the boy had already grown up and when I spoke to him I was pleased to find he was very bright.
-I asked him about his go, at which he already clearly excelled.
-When I asked his intentions, it was as if he wanted to be close to me.
-I found this very strange.
-When we were seated, his father explained to me.
-After they had left (on the previous occasion), he had taken Huang north to Beijing and, using his skill at go as an excuse, sought an audience with famous prince-generals.
-A certain general loved Huang and treated him kindly, giving him money and clothes and setting him up in a felt yurt with koumiss to drink every day.
-After living there for a year, Huang thought of his mother and wanted to return south.
-The general could not bear to say no and allowed this, but politely asked him to come back the following spring, which is how much he loved him."
+"Huang Qiu, the Prodigy, of Taizhou was known for being good at go at the age of 11. [...] which is how much he loved him."

 While Huang gained most of reputation, he had a handful of rivals.
 There was only one other person in China who could match him, and that was Zhou Donghou.
-Although Huang would beat Zhou many times, Zhou was the one giving Huang advice to become stronger.
+Although Huang would beat Zhou many times, Zhou always came back with new ideas that kept Huang from dominating the entire board, and was the one giving Huang advice to become stronger.